 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company funds certain operations, exploration and administrative expenses in the United States by using US dollars converted from its Canadian bank accounts.
+The Company funds certain operations, exploration and administrative expenses by using US dollars converted from its Canadian bank accounts.
 Management is aware of the possibility of foreign exchange risk derived from currency conversions.
 The Company has not entered into any agreements or purchased any instruments to hedge possible foreign exchange rate risk at this time.